InkboxQA/QAChallenge/README.md

 6. Validate that the “How to apply” accordion has a video attached
 7. Add “e-gift” card from Frequently purchased
 8. Increment the product in cart and verify the number of products in cart match with “item(s)”
-9. Click on conitnue to checkout
+9. Click on continue to checkout

 *Best selling logic to make it easier